Successor-Generator Planning with LLM-generated Heuristics: Methodology

+We analyze the impact of instance-specificity in the heuristic generation pipeline in the Ablation Study section.

 The heuristic, successor generator, and goal-testing functions are then integrated into a standard GBFS framework, where the search is guided by the generated heuristic.
 To ensure correctness, all solutions are verified using appropriate mechanisms based on the input type.
 For problems specified in {\sc pddl}2.1, we rely on a standard {\sc pddl} verifier---{\sc val}~\citep{howey-etal:ictai-2004}, which cross-checks the solution against the formal specification of the problem.
 For general problem descriptions, we verify by applying the actions in the plan sequentially, verify the preconditions are met, and that the last state fulfills goal-test.
 For the visualization of the workflow see Fig.~\ref{fig:algo-flow-horizontal}.
-This workflow seamlessly integrates LLM capabilities with automated code generation and classical search techniques, enabling efficient and flexible problem-solving for a wide range of planning domains.
-By automating key steps, we streamline the planning process and enable the handling of a diverse range of problems with minimal human intervention.
-The only element that still requires human intervention is the specification of the problem.
+This workflow integrates LLM capabilities with automated code generation and classical search techniques, enabling efficient and flexible problem-solving for a wide range of planning domains.
+Note that the only element of the workflow that still requires human intervention is the specification of the problem.